cristicmf/dao/README.md

 `Errors` is in the script folder, and can be used to convert error codes (numbers) to the name that is used in the errors contract in `dao-stl`, e.g. `error(2000) = 'ACCESS_DENIED'`.
 Good for logging and such.

-#### Module specific utilities
+#### Module-specific javascript

-If a module has its own specific utilities, then it is found in the script-folder of the module, e.g. `dao-core/scripts`.
-They can contain contract services for the solidity contracts, deployment scripts, small utilities, and tests.
+Module-specific javascript is found in the script folder of the module, e.g. `dao-core/scripts`.
+They can contain contract services, deployment scripts, utilities, and tests.

 ## DAO framework